Sliding Scale Therapy in Canada: How to Offer It Without Burning Out

 How to make it sustainable

-- Decide on the number of spots.
-Choose how many reduced-fee spaces you can truly offer (e.g. two or three).
-Once they’re filled, offer a waitlist or referrals.
+- Decide on a number.
+Choose how many reduced-fee spaces you can realistically offer (for example, two or three).
+Once they’re filled, consider a waitlist or offer referrals.

 - Set your minimum.
 Know the lowest fee you’re comfortable with.
-This avoids case-by-case stress and ensures your practice remains viable.
+This avoids case-by-case stress and ensures your practice stays financially viable.

 - Be transparent.
-Share your sliding scale policy upfront on your site or intake form.
-Clients appreciate clarity.
+Share your sliding scale policy upfront on your website or intake forms.
+Clients will appreciate the clarity.

 - Offer alternatives.
 Flexibility doesn’t always mean lowering your fee.
-Consider biweekly sessions, group offerings, or referrals to lower-cost agencies.
+You might offer biweekly sessions, group options, or referrals to lower-cost agencies.

 Why boundaries matter

-Boundaries aren’t cold or unkind: they’re what make sliding scale sustainable.
-They protect your energy, your finances, and your ability to keep showing up for clients long-term.
+Boundaries aren’t unkind, they’re what make a sliding scale sustainable.
+They protect your energy, your finances, and your ability to keep showing up for clients in the long run.

 Your well-being matters, too.
-You deserve to be fairly compensated for your work.
-A thoughtful sliding scale can honour your values while protecting your financial health; a balance that benefits both you and your clients.
+You deserve to be compensated fairly for your work.
+A thoughtful sliding scale can honour your values while also protecting your practice, striking a balance that benefits both you and your clients.